Requirements for Naturalization in Germany in 2024

 - Securing a livelihood without social benefits

-- Successful completion of the naturalization test
+- successful completion of the naturalization test

 Persons who have been living legally in Germany for at least 5 years and meet the naturalization requirements (including language skills, secure livelihood, naturalization test) may apply for citizenship.